ChrisTitusTech/titus-awesome/README.md

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
-### Original design by PapyElGringo, I modified it removing sidebar and condensing the bars to a single top panel.
+### Original design by PapyElGringo, C modified it removing sidebar and condensing the bars to a single top panel.

 Baseado no titus-awesome